 The U.S. Department of Education requires instructors of online courses to provide an activity which will validate student enrollment in this course.
-The only way to verify that a student has been in this course is if he or she takes an action in Moodle, such as completing an assignment or a taking a quiz.
-Logging into Moodle is NOT considered attendance.
+The only way to verify that a student has been in this course is if he or she takes an action in Blackboard, such as completing an assignment or a taking a quiz.
+Logging into Blackboard is NOT considered attendance.
 Please see the enrollment verification activity and complete it by the date indicated.
 If it is not complete your enrollment in this course will be at risk and you may be removed from the course.
 Students will be required to submit introductions to confirm their enrollment in the course.
+These activities are labeled in the Blackboard Course Shell.